-Why did the United States and Soviet Union Reach Detente During the Cold War?
+Why did the United States and Soviet Union Reach Detente During the Cold War

-Although the United States had been sending advisers to anti-Communist South Vietnam since France left its former colony in the 1950s, the involvement massively escalated in the mid-1960s.
+Although the United States had been sending advisers to anti-Communist South Vietnam since France left its former colony in the 1950s, the involvement quickly escalated in the mid-1960s.
 The U.S. utilized drafted soldiers, causing tremendous resentment on the home front.
 Furthermore, the South Vietnamese regime was unstable, facing several coups and general unpopularity.
 By 1968 there were already over 600,000 combat troops in the country, representing the peak of American intervention.

-China's Great Leap Forward, intended to modernize and industrialize the country, had failed terribly, and dictator Mao Zedong sought alternatives to Soviet hegemony.
+China's Great Leap Forward, intended to modernize and industrialize the country, was a tragic human and financial disaster.
+Dictator Mao Zedong was forced to seek alternatives to Soviet hegemony.
 The United States saw a prolonged period of instability initiated by the assassination of President John Kennedy in November 1963.
 Protests against involvement in Vietnam and a series of social issues continued to grow.
 By 1968 President Lyndon Johnson was broken in spirit and decided not to run for re-election.

 It was in this atmosphere that former Vice President Richard Nixon reemerged.
-Having served under President Eisenhower from 1953-1961 Nixon ran unsuccessfully for the White House against Kennedy in 1960.
+Having served under President Eisenhower from 1953-1961, Nixon ran unsuccessfully for the White House against Kennedy in 1960.
 Nixon also launched a failed bid for California governor in 1964 and declared that his political life was over.
 Nixon had developed a contentious but respectful role with Soviet leaders, even flying to Moscow for a debate with Khrushchev on the strengths of a capitalist system, dubbed the "Kitchen Debate" in 1959.
-Nixon's return in 1968 was built on the twin ideas that he would be tough on Communism and crack down on instability through his 'law and order' platform.
+Nixon's return in 1968 was built on the twin ideas that he would be tough on Communism and crackdown on instability through his 'law and order' platform.

-Nixon's ascension brought competing ideas to light.
-In one regard, he was a Cold Warrior, launching a large escalation of bombing in Vietnam (and later Cambodia and Laos) while also dramatically reducing the number of combat troops in Southeast Asia.
+Nixon's ascension brought competing for ideas to light.
+In one regard, he was a Cold Warrior, launching a significant escalation of bombing in Vietnam (and later Cambodia and Laos) while also dramatically reducing the number of combat troops in Southeast Asia.
 Nixon also ended the draft, undercutting a major argument of American doves.
 As both Brezhnev and Nixon were looked upon as hardliners, it appeared that a thaw might not be possible.
-The year before Nixon took office, Brezhnev launched a bloody repression of an uprising in Czechoslovakia.
+The year before Nixon took office, Brezhnev launched bloody repression of an uprising in Czechoslovakia.

 The United States also saw the emerging Sino-Soviet split.
-Mao bitterly resented Khrushchev's de-Stalinization and the Soviets feared China joining the nuclear club.
+Mao bitterly resented Khrushchev's de-Stalinization, and the Soviets feared China joining the nuclear club.
 China was growing increasingly uneasy with the Soviets' role in Vietnam, disliking the idea of a Soviet client state on their southern border.
-With this backdrop, Nixon began negotiations with Soviet Premier Brezhnev in 1969 on a series of bilateral arms reduction treaties.
+With this backdrop, Nixon began negotiations with Soviet Premier Brezhnev in 1969 on bilateral arms reduction treaties.
 The first was the Strategic Arms Limitation Treaty, or SALT, which limited the number of nuclear warheads on each side.

 Opening Relations with China

 The emergence of China on the geopolitical scene almost created a tri-polar world.
-China by the end of the 1960s did not fall in the Soviet camp and Mao believed that the U.S.S.R. was adulterating Communist ideology.
-The U.S. refused to recognize the People's Republic since its victory in the Chinese Civil War in 1949.
+China by the end of the 1960s did not fall in the Soviet camp, and Mao believed that the U.S.S.R. was adulterating Communist ideology.
+The U.S. has refused to recognize the People's Republic since its victory in the Chinese Civil War in 1949.
 Chinese involvement against United Nations forces in the Korean War also deepened mistrust.
 However, this changed by the early 1970s.
 The two countries exchanged friendly ping-pong athletes for exhibition games, which evolved into deeper and deeper talks.
-Nixon had fostered such talks since his first term began in 1969 but by 1971 National Security Adviser Henry Kissinger traveled secretly to Beijing to begin talks of a deeper thaw.
+Nixon had fostered such talks since his first term began in 1969, but by 1971 National Security Adviser Henry Kissinger traveled secretly to Beijing to begin talks of a deeper thaw.

 - Gaddis, John Lewis, The Cold War: a New History.'
-New York: Penguin Books, 2006.
-Pages 79-80.
+New York: Penguin Books, 2006. pgs.
+79-80.

 - Hanhimaki, Jussi, The Rise and Fall of Detente.
 Washington: Potomac Books, 2013.
 Page 83.

 - DeVoss, David, "Ping-Pong Diplomacy."
 Smithsonian Magazine, April 2002.